Sbuazjr/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-File 4.
-Function that prints the numbers, from 0 to 9 skipping 2 and 4
+File 5.
+Function that prints 10 times the numbers, from 0 to 14, followed by a new line.